-In the land of the free, interdependence undermines Americans' motivation to actJanuary 22nd, 2013 in Psychology & Psychiatry /
+In the land of the free, interdependence undermines Americans' motivation to actJanuary 22, 2013 in Medicine & Health / Psychology & Psychiatry

 Public campaigns that call upon people to think and act interdependently may undermine motivation for many Americans, according to new research published in Psychological Science, a journal of the Association for Psychological Science.

 Americans are repeatedly exposed to messages urging them to think and act with others in mind, telling us, for example, to act sustainably by bringing reusable bags to the grocery store or to act responsibly by getting a flu shot.
 Researchers MarYam Hamedani, Hazel Rose Markus, and Alyssa Fu of Stanford University wondered what impact these kinds of appeals have in a culture that stresses independence.

 "Decades of research in the social sciences have shown that fostering people's sense of independence is the most effective driver of behavior among Americans.
 We suspected that while Americans might say they like the idea of working together and cooperating, such appeals may not motivate them to action," says Hamedani.